sveltia/sveltia-cms/README.md

 ### Better productivity

-- You can [work on a local Git repository](#work-with-a-local-git-repository) without having to run a proxy server.
+- You can [work on a local Git repository](#work-with-a-local-git-repository) without having to run a proxy server on your machine.
 - You can delete multiple entries and assets at once.
 - Providing some keyboard shortcuts for faster editing.
 More to come!
   - Create a new entry: `Ctrl+E` (Windows/Linux) / `Command+E` (macOS)